-If you are interested in being a Flow columnist for Volume 24 (starting fall 2017), please contact the Co-Managing Editors, Jacqueline Pinkowitz and Tim Piper, for more information.
+If you are interested in being a Flow columnist for Volume 27 (starting fall 2020), please contact the Co-Managing Editors, Maggie Steinhauer and Nathan Rossi, for more information.
 Flow also publishes short essays and one-off columns on topical subjects related to television and other media.
-Please see above for more information about submitting a single column.

 Please see our Current Calls section for more information.